KevinLetsTruck/audioroad-broadcast/DEPLOY_TO_RAILWAY.md

 - Test with a test call first

 **Database errors:**
-- Run migrations: Railway should auto-migrate
+- Run migrations: Railway should auto-migrate via the build script
 - Check DATABASE_URL is correct
+- Verify Postgres addon is properly connected

 ---